Honored Kid

 Hello - meet Eleanor.
 Ella, Ella-bean, Ella-jo, Little Miss Sunshine.

-She is a vibrant, adventurous, and silly nine year-old with a huge, sunny personality.
+She is a vibrant and adventurous 11 year old with a huge heart and a sunny personality.

-Ella plays baseball, is in love with her gymnastics class and enjoys learning new music on her cello.
-She is always singing, dancing, whistling and sharing stories – it’s easy to pick her spunky voice out in a crowded room (it’s one of a kind full of life and love – just like her).
-She loves her big brother, she looks up to him, and enjoys playing and being super silly with him.
-Ella loves to paint & draw, she loves her books and her kitty cats.
+Ella loves singing and dancing, playing cello and is in love with performing in musicals.
+She is always singing and sharing stories – it’s easy to pick her spunky voice out in a crowded room (it’s one of a kind full of life and love).
+She loves therapeutic horseback riding, science and art club.
+Ella loves to paint & draw, she loves her books and her kitty cat.
 She is absorbing the world around her and embracing all things beautiful.

 Eleanor was diagnosed on September 2nd, 2012 at six months old with High-Risk Infant Acute Lymphoblastic Leukemia.
 The 4 year Event Free Survival (EFS) of Infant ALL, according to the largest study of its kind is 47%.
 But Ella is fighting with all of her might.
 Cure rates for Infant Leukemias have not increased in the last ten years.
 There has been no progress to boast, there’s no acknowledgement in rallying calls for cancer research - the opposite actually.
 The little ones need heroes to help fund research to find new ways to treat them, to help them live through the intense treatments and to help them stay in remission.